Hi 👋 I’m Kyle.

 Do you have to pay?
 No. Everything within the past 12-months is freely available, as are sections of earlier posts.

-Subscription options are available for those who are able to pay and want to support this project.
+Paid subscription options are available for those who are able and want to support this project.

 Who else should I read?

-There are a number of great trans writers on Substack including:
+There are a number of trans writers on Substack including:

-Also recommend browsing my ever-expanding library of books by and for transmasc people.
+Also recommend browsing my ever-expanding library of books by, for, and about transmasc people.
 Please, add your recommended additions to the comments!

 Subscribe to Being Alive

-A weekly newsletter exploring transmasculine experiences and amplifying trans joy 🏳️⚧️ ✨
+A weeklyish newsletter exploring transmasculine experiences and amplifying trans joy 🏳️⚧️ ✨

 People